The Invisible War

 How can I help?

-You can fund mission infrastructure, donate equipment, support Joshua personally through GoFundMe, book a consultation, share the field dispatches, or contact Joshua to discuss partnership.
+Fund mission infrastructure, donate equipment, support me personally through GoFundMe, book a consultation, share the field dispatches — or email joshua@joshuatberglan.com to bring my workshops to your community.

 We Are Here.

-The work has begun.
 These students are not statistics.
 They are future doctors, engineers, electricians, designers, artists, builders, and storytellers.
 They need tools, training, power, internet, and platforms that belong to them.
+The work has begun — and I'm carrying it.